Dominicentek/LaserMaze/README.md

 I would write this in a normal language but this is a school project and they forced me to use JavaScript.

+## Building

+1. Run `./gradlew dist` in the project directory
+2. The JAR should be located at `core/build/libs/core-1.0.jar`
+3. Run the JAR with Java 8 to Java 10

 ## Java backend

 This backend is mainly used for rendering, however, it also includes functionality for the keyboard input and mouse positions.